ANZ Bank New Zealand: 21st century

 In 2002, ING and ANZ formed a joint venture under the ING brand The following year, ANZ bought National Bank of New Zealand from Lloyds TSB.
 In 2008, ANZ launched a mobile application.
 The same year, ANZ announced around 400 jobs were to be moved to Bangalore, India.

 In 2009, ANZ Group CEO Mike Smith announced the Group's "super regional strategy", saying the Bank aims to not be "Kiwi" or "Australian" but a global bank.
 In September 2010, ANZ New Zealand became the sole owner of ING New Zealand Limited, which formed part of ING; ING provided investment advice for the investment and insurance products sold by ANZ and The National Bank.
 ING New Zealand Limited changed its name to OnePath Limited in November 2010.
 The same year, David Hisco replaces outgoing Jenny Fagg as CEO ANZ New Zealand.
 On 26 September 2012, ANZ National Bank CEO David Hisco announced that the National Bank would re-brand as "ANZ" by the end of October.
 The name of the company would change to "ANZ Bank New Zealand Limited".
 The technology of the two banks was brought together from 29 October 2012, with customers being able to use branches branded ANZ or the National Bank from the same date.
 Branches branded the National Bank would change to the ANZ branding before the bank's trademark license expired in 2014.
 In May 2019, the Reserve Bank stripped ANZ of its accreditation to set and manage its capital reserves over persistent failures since 2014.

 In 2013, Onepath rebranded as ANZ Investments.
 In 2014, ANZ India got approval from Reserve Bank of India to open two branches in India.
 In 2015, ANZ announced ANZ ETFS joint venture with ETF Securities to offer 6 ETFs on ASX.
 In 2017, ANZ announced it would sell its online sharebroking service, Direct Broking, to investment bank, First NZ Capital (FNZC), for an undisclosed sum.
 The sale was completed in December 2018.
 In 2019, Antonia Watson replaced David Hisco as CEO of ANZ NZ.

-In 2020, ANZ sold UDC Finance for $794 million to Shinsei Bank.
+In 2020, ANZ sold UDC Finance for $794 million to SBI Shinsei Bank.
 In September 2025, ANZ agreed to pay a fine of NZ$3.25 million to the New Zealand Government for breaching fair dealing laws twice between 2012 and 2023.